 The trail conditions at present are:

-- Lake Linden Trail is closed from Portage Lift Bridge to Normand Road (just north of Lake Linden) This trail will be closed through this year at a minimum.
+- Lake Linden Trail is closed from Dollar Bay to Normand Road (just north of Lake Linden) This trail will be closed through this year at a minimum.
 We have a Director’s Order closing from 1st St. in Dollar Bay to Normand Road.
-We may be able to get a section open to Dollar Bay from Lift Bridge once MDOT structure is repaired.

 - Freda is closed entirely with Director’s Order.

-- Hancock to Calumet (Jack Stevens) IS OPEN, there is a reroute in the city of Hancock. .
+- Hancock to Calumet (Jack Stevens) IS OPEN.

 - Chassell to Houghton (non-motorized) will be closed for an extended period as well.

 Trail 124 from the snow gauge to Gay is closed.
-Due to wash out.
+Due to logging.

 We have had a lot of good staff up here working since last week and have made great progress with a long way to go.
 There is both the economic and public safety aspect that we are working on.
 DNR is committed to rebuilding and connecting as many communities as we can.
 We have begun to reach the point that we need to work on permits and engineer on some of the more complicated issues.